top of page

 The LZ is a beautiful strip of mown grass maintained by RC hobby pilots who generously share it with us.

 It's a 10:1 glide from launch!
 It's downwind, and you should be able to surf the terrain most of the way... but only launch if you're confident the wind will hold.
 If the lake level is high (much of the summer), there just aren't great options if you start getting low.
-You might be able to stuff it in on the lake shore.
+You might be able to stuff it in somewhere on the lake shore.
 The highway is far to busy to land on.
 If you're not sure you can stay up, let someone else fly first and make sure it's going to work.

 Launch and Landing Map